 - 1. The Health and Social Care Act 2012 contains a number of provisions that will see Local authorities taking the lead for improving health and coordinating local efforts to protect the public's health and wellbeing. - 2.
 The Act provides for the transfer of specific elements of the Public Health function to the local authority as well as the establishment of a Health and Wellbeing Board and revised arrangements for health scrutiny.
 The Local Authority (Public Health, Health and Wellbeing Boards and Health Scrutiny) Regulations 2013 were issued on the 8th February 2013 which set out the specific requirements around the HWB and Health Scrutiny. - 3.
 Much of the ground work around these changes has been carried out.
 Work on the transfer of public health has been on-going for some time and a shadow Health and Well-being Board has been in place since May 2012.
 New arrangements around Health Scrutiny were also put in place at the same time. - 4.
-The public health function will be based in the Children, Families and Wellbeing Directorate which was created as a result of the merger of the Children and Young People's and Communities and Wellbeing Directorates. - 5.
 The changes require a number of changes to the Council's constitution and these are set out below.